Expungement Lawyer in Orlando, FL

 Helping You Get a Clean Slate & Peace of Mind

 Your criminal record has held you back from meaningful opportunities for long enough.
 Now it’s time to erase the criminal convictions from your record as if they were never committed at all.
 If you qualify for this vital opportunity, your life could change dramatically, as you can finally enjoy nearly the same opportunities as those who have never been convicted of a crime.

 Expungement is the process of destroying or sealing a criminal record from state or federal records, requiring the court to treat the conviction as if it never occurred.
 Expungement not only removes your conviction from your record but also the public record in most cases.
 It’s important to note that expungement does not completely erase public records, such as news articles, Google or social media, as these platforms are seperate from court-related matters.
 Certain legal actions may allow for these elements of public record to erase your criminal convictions, however.

 For the best chances of successfully achieving an expungement of your criminal record, you must retain proven, experienced counsel from Attorney Carrie Rentz.
 As a former prosecutor who has over 15 years of legal experience, she has a rare insight into both sides of the courtroom and can use it to strengthen your case.

-To get started on your fight for a new beginning, contact (407) 995-6735 for a free initial consultation!
+To get started on your fight for a new beginning, contact (407) 995-6735 for your initial consultation!